Eric Frank Russell

 Eric Frank Russell (January 6, 1905 – February 28, 1978) was a British writer best known for his science fiction novels and short stories.
 Much of his work was first published in the United States, in John W. Campbell's Astounding Science Fiction and other pulp magazines.
 Russell also wrote horror fiction for Weird Tales and non-fiction articles on Fortean topics.
-Up to 1955 several of his stories were published under pseudonyms, at least Duncan H. Munro and Niall(e) Wilde.
+Up to 1955 several of his stories were published under pseudonyms, including Duncan H. Munro and Niall(e) Wilde.

 Biography

 Russell was born in 1905 near Sandhurst in Berkshire, where his father was an instructor at the Royal Military College.
 Russell became a fan of science fiction and in 1934, while living near Liverpool, he saw a letter in Amazing Stories from Leslie J. Johnson, another reader from the same area.
 Russell met with Johnson, who encouraged him to embark on a writing career.
 Together, the two men wrote a novella, "Seeker of Tomorrow", that was published by F. Orlin Tremaine in the July 1937 number of Astounding Stories.
 (Note: Two novelettes by Russell alone preceded "Seeker for Tomorrow", in the February and April numbers of the monthly, and a short story followed in December, the third issue after Campbell succeeded Tremaine as editor.
 One more of his stories was published that year, by Walter H. Gillings in Tales of Wonder #1, the first issue of Britain's first professional SF magazine (1937, no month).

 Johnson had not yet published any speculative fiction.
 He and Russell also collaborated on one story published decades later, "Eternal Rediffusion" (Weird Tales, September 1973).)
 Both Russell and Johnson became members of the British Interplanetary Society.